Questions To Ask Before Fibroid Surgery

 Fibroid removal surgery could mean the complete removal of the uterus.
 This approach is called a hysterectomy.
 Fibroid removal surgery could also mean the targeted removal of the fibroids while leaving the uterus intact.
 This approach is called a myomectomy.
 Hysterectomies and myomectomies can be done through one large incision across the abdomen, through multiple small incisions laparoscopically, or entirely through the vagina.
 Even within these very different techniques, there’s a great deal of variation in how your surgery can go, so it’s critical to understand exactly what procedure you’re getting.

-(2) Will I have Scars After My Fibroid Surgery?
+(2) Will I have a Fibroid Surgery Scar?

 (3) Will I Be Hospitalized After Fibroid Surgery?